Spam Texts After STOP? You May Be Owed $500 to $1,500 Per Text

 Still Getting Texts After You Replied STOP?

-• You replied STOP, Unsubscribe, Cancel, or similar
+1. You opted out.
+You replied STOP, Unsubscribe, Cancel, End, Quit, or similar opt-out language to the sender.

 Prior consent does not matter once you opt out.
 Once you say STOP, the company must stop.